SentenceSense/docs/005-skills.md

 7.Where will you be at those times?
 My room, Courtyard Study Lounge (CSL), ICS 193, anywhere relatively quiet

 8.How will you learn what you need to learn?
-Be as specific as possible. �I will work through Chapters 1�5 of Hello, Android� is much better than �I will do some tutorials about Android programming.�
+Be as specific as possible.
+I will work through Chapters 1-5 of Hello, Android is much better than I will do some tutorials about Android programming.
-I will work through the 11 chapters of �Getting Started with Rails� on http://guides.rubyonrails.org.
+I will work through the 11 chapters of Getting Started with Rails on http://guides.rubyonrails.org.
 For JavaScript, I will work through the tutorial on http://www.w3schools.com

 9.How will you communicate your learning to your team?
 I will meet with my team at least every week after sponsor meetings, during lab hours, discussion, and/or any other predetermined time as we see fit.